Next Start

 AAMCO is an industry-leading total car care provider that provides UTI’s automotive mechanic school with relevant training aids at select campuses, as well as networking and potential employment opportunities.1

-Transmission Fluid Color FAQ
+Transmission Fluid Color FAQs

 The location of the puddle is another sure way to determine if the liquid is transmission fluid, as it typically leaks toward the front-middle of the vehicle.

-A bad transmission fluid color oil is muddy brown, dark brown or black.
+A bad transmission fluid color is muddy brown, dark brown or black.
 If you notice this, schedule transmission maintenance as soon as possible before damage occurs.

 Your vehicle's service manual should have instructions on how often to change your transmission fluid.
 The color of the transmission fluid can also determine if it needs replacing.
 You can use the transmission fluid color chart above as a guide.